 House of Bradley

-The Dynastic Royal House of Bradley, or Ui Bhrolchan, is an interdependent sovereign entity.
+The Dynastic House of Bradley, or Ui Bhrolchan, is an interdependent sovereign entity

 H.R.H.
 Prince Carl has, by letters patent, mandated that: "NO PAPAL BULL" (- is a type of public decree, letters patent, or charter issued by a pope of the Catholic Church) could be published in his dominions without his consent (placetum regium).
 H.R.H.
-Prince Carl, who is also the fourth in line of Royal Princes descending from the line of Suibne Menn, the High King of Ireland and King of Aileach, is the grandson of 'Brolchain the Royal Prince' (the namesake of the Bradley family), who is also of the first in line of descent and was the head of the Cenél Fearadhaigh and King of Cenél Eoghain and formed the Cenel Bhrolchan.
+Prince Carl, who is also the fourth in line of Royal Princes descending from the line of Suibne Menn, the High King of Ireland and King of Aileach, who was great grandfather of Flann Find also High King of Ireland and King of Aileach, and he was the grandfather of 'Brolchain the Royal Prince' (the namesake of the Bradley family), who is also of the first in line of descent and was the head of the Cenél Fearadhaigh and the Cenel Bhrolchan.
 This continuation of the Royal Princes has been passed from father to son until the present.

 Bhrolchan ‘Irish’ Surname Lineage:

-O’Brolchain aka Bradley, Ó Brolacháin, MacBrolchain, McBrillichain, MacBrolchan, McBrallaghan, O'Broileachain, O'Brellighan, O'Brileghane, O'Brallaghan, McBrollaghan, Brollaghan, McBradley, O'Bradley, Bradley, McBradlee, Bradlee, Brody, Brodie, Ua Brolcháin, Brabazon, Brabazon, McIntyre, Daly, Dealy, Robert(s), Sutherland, Fox, Norton, Clancy, Downie, Clinton, Brine, McGuire, Maguires, Alwell, Alwill, Callwell, Campbell, Carlos, Caulfield, Cawell, Howell, MacCaul, MacCall, McCall, MacCorless, MacCowell, MacCowhill, MacHall, MacGilmartin, MacMartin, Gilmartin, Martin, Kilmartin, O'Ferry, Ferry, Ferris, Mulpatrick, Kilpatrick, McGivern, McGiveran, McGivergan, Maguirin, M'Gwyrin, M'Guiverin, Magiverin, Magivern, Magiveran, MacGiverin, MacGiveran, MacGivern, McGivern, McGiveran, McGivergan, Guerin, Mag Uidhrin, Mac Uidhrén, Mac Uidhrein, Mac Uidhrín, and Mac Uidhrea.
+Bradley aka O’Brolchain, Ó Brolacháin, MacBrolchain, McBrillichain, MacBrolchan, McBrallaghan, O'Broileachain, O'Brellighan, O'Brileghane, O'Brallaghan, McBrollaghan, Brollaghan, McBradley, O'Bradley, Bradley, McBradlee, Bradlee, Brody, Brodie, Ua Brolcháin, Brabazon, McIntyre, Daly, Dealy, Robert(s), Sutherland, Fox, Norton, Clancy, Downie, Clinton, Brine, McGuire, Maguires, Alwell, Alwill, Callwell, Campbell, Carlos, Caulfield, Cawell, Howell, MacCaul, MacCall, McCall, MacCorless, MacCowell, MacCowhill, MacHall, MacGilmartin, MacMartin, Gilmartin, Martin, Kilmartin, O'Ferry, Ferry, Ferris, Mulpatrick, Kilpatrick, McGivern, McGiveran, McGivergan, Maguirin, M'Gwyrin, M'Guiverin, Magiverin, Magivern, Magiveran, MacGiverin, MacGiveran, MacGivern, McGivern, McGiveran, McGivergan, Guerin, Mag Uidhrin, Mac Uidhrén, Mac Uidhrein, Mac Uidhrín, and Mac Uidhrea.
+Are all family surnames that are a part of the Irish Cenel Bhrolchan Clan grouping.

 Bhrolchan ‘Scottish’ Surname Lineage:

-Ua Brolcháin, Mac An Teasor, McIntyre, Mac Bradlee, Mac Bradleigh, Mac Brophy, Brophy, Robertson, Grant, Coates, Stranahan, Ross, Gray, MacDonald, Clugston, Rice, McGregor, Mac Gregor, Livingston, Gilmore, Hall, Turner, Cameron, and Jack.
+Bradley aka Ui Brolcháin, Mac Bradlee, Mac Bradleigh, Mac Brophy, Brophy, Mac An Teasor, McIntyre, Robertson, Grant, Coates, Stranahan, Ross, Gray, MacDonald, Clugston, Rice, McGregor, Mac Gregor, Livingston, Gilmore, Hall, Turner, Cameron, and Jack.
+Are all family surnames that are a part of the Scottish Cenel Bhrolchan Clan grouping.

 Origins of Bhrolchan

-• And the Bhrolchan family would go on to become Prince-Priests, Abbotts, and Bishops throughout Ireland and Scotland, mainly in the Areas of Meath, Derry, and Armagh, Ireland, and in Kyntyre and on the Isle of Iona in Scotland.
+- And the Royal Princes of the Bhrolchan family would go on to be Royal Princes, Prince-Priests, Prince-Abbotts, and Prince-Bishops, Priests and other clergy throughout Ireland and Scotland, mainly in the Areas of Donegal, Derry, Meath, Tyrone, Fermanagh, Cavan, Down, Kerry, Leitrim, Louth, Roscommon, Sligo, and Armagh, in Ireland, and in Kyntyre and on the Isle of Iona in Scotland. some actually left with the O'Neill to Spain and Portugal as his clergy.

-• The family wielded considerable power and sway with both the Church and the Royalty of both Ireland and Scotland.
+- The family wielded considerable power and sway with both the Catholic Church and the Royalty of both Ireland and Scotland.

 Note: